Strasseneck/HomelessBooks/README.md

 # CS50W-Final-Project-Homeless-Books

-This project marks the culmination of my second CS50 course, an application for a book-selling business.
-It's primary goal is to streamline book listings and efficiently manage the inventory.
+This project is both the final project for second CS50W Web Development with Javascript and Python and a an application with real utility for a friend's book-selling business.
+It's primary goal is to streamline book listing and pricing and efficiently manage the inventory.

 ## Technology Stack